My Personal Review ~ 5 stars ~

 Matt Chandler is a pastor/Christian speaker that I’ve enjoyed listening to and I really admire his passion, realness, and humor, so when I saw this book that he co-authored with Michael Snetzer, I was interested to read it.
 I am truly so glad I did!
-I read almost the whole book, then stopped and went back to the beginning, reading it through again with a friend.
-Loved it just as much the second time reading.
 It’s fairly easy to read, keeps you engaged, and had more than one chapter that stopped me in my tracks.
 So much to digest, mentally – I could read it again!
 I feel like I’ve been impacted and learned a lot from reading Recovering Redemption.

 It simply takes a look at things such as sin, religion, shame, guilt, anxiety, justification, reconciliation, forgiveness, the pursuit of joy … from the perspective of the gospel and who Jesus is to us.
 Chandler and Snetzer are real and raw, just telling it like is.
 They don’t mince words.
 They dig into things … sort things out.
 They examine Scripture.
 They call you out.
 Take a look at tough issues.
 Tell hard but beautiful real-life stories.
 Destroy lies you’ve believed.
 It challenged me.
 Encouraged me.
 Made me think.
 Made me realize.
 Made me hope.
 Made me long for more.
 Made me cry.
 (Made me laugh a little, even.
 There was humor/lightheartedness sprinkled throughout this book, hehe).
 Made me relax – like, maybe I can just rest in Jesus’ arms and surrender my life, letting go of this anxiety and trying to be “good enough”.